darioegb/plume-ui-react/CONTRIBUTING.md

 - **main (or master)**: The main branch containing stable, production-ready code.

-- **develop**: The primary development branch where features are integrated and continuous testing occurs.

-- **feature/xxx**: Individual branches for new features or functionalities.
+- **feat/xxx**: Individual branches for new features or functionalities.

-  Example: `feature/user-authentication`
+  Example: `feat/user-authentication`

 - **fix/xxx**: Branches for specific bug fixes.